BenchatonDev/Celeste-Numworks/README.md

     Celeste Classic on the Numworks Calculator !
 </h1>

 A working, albeit janky and unoptimized port of ccleste by [Lemon Sherbet](https://github.com/lemon-sherbet/) which it self is a port of Celeste classic for the PICO-8 fantasy console by [EXOK](https://github.com/EXOK) to C/C++.
-Perfromance is OK (probably around the expected 30fps of a PICO-8 game) but the way I chose to directectly render to the screen makes it flicker really fast, if you are light sensitive DO NOT USE IT, which is why I don't provide a build in a release, though you can still download one from [here](https://github.com/BenchatonDev/Celeste-Numworks/actions/runs/18632775555).
+Perfromance is OK (probably around the expected 30fps of a PICO-8 game) but the way I chose to directectly render to the screen makes it flicker really fast, if you are light sensitive DO NOT USE IT, which is why I don't provide a build in a release.

 # Todo :
 - Switch direct rendering to a frameBuffer (write Pico8 Screen data to an array/buffer then present it to the screen all at once) to fix flickering